DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Preserving authorized restrictions on information access and disclosure, including the means for protecting personal privacy and prioprietary information
     - Sensitive data, including personally identifiable information (PII) must be kept confidential; confidentiality is different from secrecy
     - Preserving confidentiality means protecting an asset or data, even if it's not a secret
+    - Violations of confidentiality include stealing passwords, eavesdropping, and social engineering.

-  - **Integrity**:
+  - 🔴**Integrity**:
     - Concept of protecting the reliability and correctness of data; guarding against improper info modification/destruction; includes ensuring non-repudiation and authenticity
     - Integrity protection prevents unauthorized alterations of data
     - Preventing unauthorized subjects from making modifications
     - Preventing authorized subjects from making unauthorized modifications, such as mistakes
     - Maintaining the internal and external consistency of objects

-  - **Availability**:
+  - 🔴**Availability**:
     - Authorized subjects are granted timely and uninterrupted access to objects
     - To ensure high availability of services and data, use techniques like failover clustering, site resiliency, automatic failover, load balancing, redundancy of hardware and software components, and fault tolerance

-  - **Authenticity**: ensuring a transmission, message or sender is legitimate (Proof of Origin)
+  - 🔴**Authenticity**: ensuring a transmission, message or sender is legitimate (Proof of Origin)
     - See the NIST glossary for examples: https://csrc.nist.gov/glossary/term/authenticity

-  - **Nonrepudiation**:
+  - 🔴**Nonrepudiation**:
     - Ensures that the subject of activity or who caused an event cannot deny that the event occurred
     - Nonrepudiation is made possible through identification, authentication, authorization, accountability, and auditing

-  - **AAA Services**:
+  - 🔴**AAA Services**: The required elements of accountability, as defined in AAA services, are as follows: identification (which is sometimes considered an element of authentication, a silent first step of AAA services, or represented by IAAA), authentication (i.e., identification verification), authorization (i.e., access control), auditing (i.e., logging and monitoring), and accounting.
-    - Identification: claiming to be an identity when attempting to access a secured area or system
+    - 🍮Identification: claiming to be an identity when attempting to access a secured area or system
-    - Authentication: proving that you are that claimed identity via one or more factors (something you have, something you know, something you are)
+    - 🍮Authentication: proving that you are that claimed identity via one or more factors (something you have, something you know, something you are)
-    - Authorization: defining the needed resources, permissions (i.e. allow/grant and/or deny) to a resource, and object access for a specific identity or subject
+    - 🍮Authorization: defining the needed resources, permissions (i.e. allow/grant and/or deny) to a resource, and object access for a specific identity or subject
-    - Auditing: recording a log of the events and activities related to the system and subjects
+    - 🍮Auditing: recording a log of the events and activities related to the system and subjects
-    - Accounting: (aka accountability) access control process which records info about attempts by all entities to access resources; reviewing log files to check for compliance and violations in order to hold subjects accountable for their actions, especially violations of organizational security policy
+    - 🍮Accounting: (aka accountability) access control process which records info about attempts by all entities to access resources; reviewing log files to check for compliance and violations in order to hold subjects accountable for their actions, especially violations of organizational security policy

 [1.3](#1.3) Evaluate and apply security governance principles (OSG-9 Chpt 1)

 - **Security governance**: 🌠the collection of policies, roles, processes/practices used to make security decisions in an org; related to supporting, evaluating, defining, and directing the security efforts of an org
-  - 🌠Security governance is the implementation of a security solution and a management method that are tightly interconnected
+  - 🌠Security governance is the implementation of a security solution and a management method that are tightly interconnected.
+It is NOT an IT-only issue.
+  - 🌠The **top-down approach** is the aspect of security governance that is based on the idea that senior management is responsible for the success or failure of a security endeavor.
+  - 🌠Security governance is the collection of practices related to supporting, defining, and directing the security efforts of an organization.
+  - 🌠Security governance directly oversees and gets involved in all levels of security.
   - 🌠Security governance requires a clear understanding of the objectives of the organization as the core concepts of security and indeed the primary goals and objectives of security should be the CIA Triad
   - 🌠Security governance seeks to compare the security processes and infrastructure used within the organization with knowledge and insight obtained from external sources.
   - 🌠Security governance should include acquisitions, divestitures, and governance committees.